 So whether you are looking to play Crazy Taxi (complete with the original soundtrack!), work your way through Shenmue, or a quick blast on Sega Rally 2, these best Dreamcast emulators will be just what you are looking for.

-Best Dreamcast Emulator
+Best All-Round Dreamcast Emulator

 It may be a reasonably new Dreamcast emulator, but Redream has become a firm favourite with Dreamcast enthusiasts and retro fans.
-Redream boasts versions for Windows PCs, Mac, Linux, Raspberry Pi and Android devices.
+Redream boasts versions for Windows PCs, Mac, Linux, Raspberry Pi, and Android devices.

-Now, just to make things clear, this is not a sponsored post for Redream, it is simply in my view the best Dreamcast emulator available currently!
+Now, just to make things clear, this is not a sponsored post for Redream, it is in my view the best Dreamcast emulator available currently!